Gift Icon

 • Packing and crating

-Binding regulations
+Binding Regulations

 Because of this, they are subject to various international conventions and regulations such as the Hague-Visby Rules and the Hamburg Rules.

-Freight forwarders are not subject to these conventions and regulations.
+They are not subject to these conventions and regulations.

 However, they are subject to other regulations, such as the license requirements of the country they are operating in.